maxchumley/t4ds/_posts/2023-04-13-intro-to-topology.md

 ---
-title: A Brief Introduction to Topology
+title:  My New Introduction to Topology
 layout: post
 post-image: "https://upload.wikimedia.org/wikipedia/commons/5/5d/Konigsberg_bridges.png"
 description: A light and fast introduction to the pure math subject of topology, and its computational interface.
+Max was here.
 tags:
 - topology
 - topological data analysis